Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Contextual_Embedding/2019-11-25-Context2Vec_Learning_Learning_Generic_Context_Embedding_with_Bidirectional_LSTM.md

 ---

-This is a brief summary of paper for me to study and organize it, [context2vec: Learning Generic Context Embedding with Bidirectional LSTM, Melamud et al., CoNLL 2016](https://www.aclweb.org/anthology/K16-1006/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [context2vec: Learning Generic Context Embedding with Bidirectional LSTM (Melamud et al., CoNLL 2016)](https://www.aclweb.org/anthology/K16-1006/) I read and studied.
 {% include MathJax.html %}

 This paper shows how to embed sentential context into a fixed-length vector with Bidirectional LSTM.